 All that remained, then, was the Rumble itself.
 Now bear in mind that in the preceding twelve months, Stone Cold Steve Austin had walked out, and The Rock had begun to take up permanent residence in Hollywood, whilst Hulk Hogan had returned and disappeared again.
 All three icons would return to in-ring action at No Way Out the next month, but that was all still to come.
 Here, the three massive stars were still absentees, which narrowed down the feasible Rumble victors to Brock Lesnar and, erm, …

-Okay, so the first two men were Shawn Michaels and Chris Jericho, but they had already begun their storyline which would culminate at WrestleMania XIX, meaning that neither man was going to win the Rumble.
+Okay, so the first two men in the Royal Rumble 2003 bout were Shawn Michaels and Chris Jericho, but they had already begun their storyline which would culminate at WrestleMania XIX, meaning that neither man was going to win the Rumble.
 Shawn certainly wasn’t: having stolen Y2J’s thunder already by claiming the #1 spot (Jericho had vowed to win it wire-to-wire, so instead he took the #2 position), Michaels found himself to be the victim of a trap: Jericho’s buddy Christian impersonated Chris for his entrance, allowing Jericho to sneak up from behind with a low blow, a chairshot that busted Shawn wide open, and a quick elimination of the legendary Michaels.
 At least it meant that the Rumble began with a bang.

 Christopher Nowinski wisely waited for Jericho to finish beating up Michaels before getting involved, but he was soon in the thick of the action alongside Rey Mysterio and Edge, which led to a life-changing moment for the Harvard graduate: Rey and Edge hit Nowinski with a double top rope dropkick, but their timing was off, so while Rey caught Chris as planned, Edge’s feet landed right on Nowinski’s face.
 It looked painful because it was extremely painful, and the fall-out meant that Chris’ career would never recover: he took time off for a concussion, then wrestled for a little while wearing a face-mask, before having to retire at a young age due to concussion issues (which led him into a new career path involving extensive concussion research).
 The jury is out on how far Nowinski’s in-ring career could have gone, but it’s certainly sad that it ended abruptly, with his sudden retirement being linked to what happened here.
 Incidentally, he was the next man eliminated, but not without fighting through the incredible pain he would have been feeling.

-As for the Rumble itself, Christian, Chavo Guerrero and Tajiri helped to flesh out the field, while Jericho got further heat by tossing out former and future rival Mysterio.
+As for the Royal Rumble 2003 match itself, Christian, Chavo Guerrero and Tajiri helped to flesh out the field, while Jericho got further heat by tossing out former and future rival Mysterio.
 Bill DeMott at #9 killed the excitement due to his lack of distinguishable qualities as the bullying heel of the month, though Tommy Dreamer at #10 did make an impact with Singapore cane strikes, one of which cut Jericho badly.
 Incidentally, they were also the next two guys to be thrown out, followed by Tajiri and B2, the former Bull Buchanan, who departed almost as soon as he arrived courtesy of Edge.
 The future Rated R Superstar also tossed out Chavito, only for he and Christian to be simultaneously dumped out by Jericho (yes, Y2J eliminated his buddy), leaving him alone to bask in his own glory.